denbasun/Hero_Managemant_App.github.io/README.md

-This is test project with hero admin panel built with React and Redux Toolkit, designed to manage a list of heroes from a computer game.
+This is test project with hero admin panel built with React, Redux Toolkit and Json-Server to store data.
+Designed to manage a list of heroes from a computer game.
 The application offers an intuitive interface with the following features:

 Create Heroes: Add new heroes to the list, including setting descriptions and magic elements.
 Data is saved to and retrieved from a local JSON file.